vuxcode/pr1-project-crowcoders/README.md

 > A description of how you want to present the project to the world <br>

 This project conists of two parts: A Website and a Game.
-The website is mainy used as a way to "host" the game.
+The website is mainy used as a way to "host" the game, to mimic the way most webgames are displayed.
 The game is based on the game *Glimmer & Gloom* that's featured on the site Flight Rising.
 This game is in turn inspired by the game *Lights Out* (1995).
 A more accurate description might be that my game (*Lights Low*) aims to replicate *Glimmer & Gloom*, since the gameplay is more or less the same.

 ## A reflection of the experiences you had while creating the project <br>